LaMitaOne/SkiaCustomThreadedBase/README.md

 This is a base of that engine, showing only a little sample.
 It might not be "perfect," but it gets things running.
 Thought maybe some would like that, enjoy!

 *P.S.
-I know a hot pic on fb or somethingk would give way easier some likes... but still, you are allowed to click like here too! ;) *
+I know a hot pic on fb or something would give way easier some likes... but still, you are allowed to click like here too! ;) *